 Use of aircraft, helicopters, or gliders is strictly regulated in the park.
 Wildlife nesting habitat, expectation of solitude in wilderness areas, and safety are our primary consideration with regard to over flight activities.
 Therefore, aerial filming is rarely allowed and extremely restricted in the park.
 Parachuting is prohibited.

 Filming may be restricted from May through September, due to conflicts with visitor use and congestion.
 All vehicles must be parked in designated areas only; no off-road traffic.
 The Tioga Road and the Glacier Point Road (and areas accessed by those routes) are closed during winter and usually re-open in June.
 The Mariposa Grove Road is intermittently closed in winter due to icy conditions.
 See the Superintendent's Compendium for additional closures, use limits, and/or restricted activities.
 Permit activities and location access may be restricted based on weather or seasonal conditions (fire danger, standing water after rain, nesting season, etc.) Nesting sites (aeries) for the peregrine falcon have been identified and restrictions have been applied to those areas (air and ground) surrounding the aeries.

-For further assistance or information, please contact the Office of Special Programs at 209/379-1858 or email.
+For further assistance or information, please contact the Office of Special Park Uses at 209/379-1858 or email.